jayli3n/isec3004-group9/README.md

 ### 1️⃣ DOM-Based XSS #1:

-Execute arbitrary Javascript code on user's browser.
+Execute any arbitrary Javascript code on user's browser.

 -   Enter `asdf<script>alert("Malicious code executed, cookies stolen!");</script>` in the Text to Binary Converter.

 ##### Problem:

 The code uses `document.write(...)` API to write elements into the DOM.
 This method is strongly discouraged as it evaluates an input string into HTML markup and inserts HTML elements into the DOM.
-Since the input string comes from the text input field, an attacker can include a `<script>` tag into the input string and perform arbitrary Javascript code.
+Since the input string comes from the text input field, an attacker can include a `<script>` tag into the input string and perform any arbitrary Javascript code.

 ![image](https://user-images.githubusercontent.com/44139980/194741528-17eb8a81-90d2-4716-aef7-1f82e89072c4.png)